Greenberg – Film Review

 Roger Greenberg is a failed musician housesitting for his brother in the Hollywood Hills.
 He’s wondering quite how life has somehow set him so far adrift.

 He’s a fairly obnoxious character – full of self-absorption, delusion and neuroses.
-In fact, it’s a skillful piece of storytelling by director Noah Baumbach and co-star Jennifer Jason-Leigh to slowly and quite deliberately peel away his layers.
+In fact, it’s a skilful piece of storytelling by director Noah Baumbach and co-star Jennifer Jason-Leigh to slowly and quite deliberately peel away his layers.
 Eventually, slowly, you start to understand and, ultimately, feel for the man.

 “Hard stare into the social abyss”